Tampa Bay Buccaneers vs. New England Patriots NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - The Buccaneers have been favored by 7 points or more two times this season and covered the spread in one of them.

-- When Tampa Bay puts up more than 17 points, it is 1-2 against the spread and 2-1 overall.
+- Tampa Bay is 1-2 against the spread and 2-1 overall this season when the team scores more than 17 points.

-- When Tampa Bay amasses over 282.3 yards, the team is 1-2 against the spread and 2-1 overall.
+- Tampa Bay is 1-2 against the spread and 2-1 overall when the team piles up more than 282.3 yards.

-- The Buccaneers have five giveaways this season, while the Patriots have five takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Patriots.